Utshaw/Django/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```
+**Troubleshooting** <br />
+In order to modify the model and change datbase accordingly you need to do the following
+1. Delete everything from `migrations` folder inside the app folder
+2. Delete `__pycache__` folder from inside the app folder
+3. Delete sqlite databse (db.sqlite3) [If that is used as storage]
+4. Modify model as you want
+5.

 ### settings.py
 - SECRET_KEY is unique key that must be private in production